pricing

 Fact 2: Customers prefer free shipping over paying directly for it

 Etsy has, over the years, undertaken a vast amount of research on what motivates online customers.
-They have found that free shipping is a massive incentive to converting browsers to buyers: higher than expected shipping costs are the top reason for cart abandonment.
+They have found that free shipping is a massive incentive to converting browsers to buyers: higher-than-expected shipping costs are the top reason for cart abandonment.

 Fact 3: You Can Increase your Etsy Revenue with Free Shipping

 Research indicates that free shipping business models can increase your revenue by up to 20%.
-Let’s look at an example to see how your profits can be increased by making some very carefully planned, minor changes to your pricing:
+Let’s look at an example to see how your profits can be increased by making some carefully planned, minor changes to your pricing:

 Let’s say your selling price on your product is $40, and your average shipping cost to a customer located in the US is $10.